Frequently Asked Questions - Interesting Things with JC

 Who is JC?

-Jim Connors (JC) is an award-winning podcast creator, announcer, audio producer, and educational media professional.
+Jim Connors (JC) is an award winning podcast creator, announcer, audio producer, educator, and media professional best known as the creator and host of Interesting Things with JC.

 How did JC get started in broadcasting?

-JC was introduced to broadcasting at a young age through his father, Jim Connors, learning hands-on production, timing, and on-air delivery in a working studio environment.
+JC was introduced to broadcasting at a young age through his father, broadcaster Jim Connors, learning hands on production, timing, and on air delivery in a working studio environment.

 Did JC have formal training before broadcasting?

 Yes.
-JC served in the United States Marine Corps, where he developed discipline, precision, and public speaking skills as a ceremonial emcee.
+JC served in the United States Marine Corps, where he developed leadership, discipline, public speaking, and communications skills that continue to influence his work today.

 What is JC's background in broadcasting and media?